lucamouchel/StockScreener/README.md

 ### Your investments and portfolio.
-- To add an investment on the app, a user can simply enter the symbol or company name and the number of shares bought at X price (ie **numSharesxValue**):
+- To add an investment on the app, a user can simply enter the symbol or company name and the number of shares bought at X price (you have to write the number of shares *x* the value at the time of purchase ie 20 shares at 10.56$ would be written 20x10.56):
   - When adding an investment, by using the HMTLUnit library, the program will access a google web page searching for the stock chosen and will pick out a precise html element from the page source containing the current stock value.
 From there, simple calculations can be made from the numbers of shares bought at X price.
 - For the portfolio, you can click on add a stock and you can enter the company name or symbol and it will add it to the menu button.
   - When pressing on a stock in the portfolio, the news pannel is removed and replaced by informations on the clicked stock.